 About Roy

 Dr Roy Wyatt, DClinPsych.
 MSc.
 BSc.
 Hons.
-MAPS MCCLP
+MAPS FCCLP

 Clinical Psychologist